LisbonLisboaPortugal.com

 May is one of the best months to visit Lisbon, and you should go if you get the chance.

-The city is buzzing with the energy of late spring, the weather is glorious, and Lisbon’s outdoor culture has fully started.
+The city is alive with the energy of late spring, the weather is glorious, and Lisbon's outdoor culture has fully awakened.

-Visiting Lisbon in May is fantastic as the city is geared up for summer but is not yet swamped with the droves of tourists arriving by cruise ships or for holidays.
+Visiting Lisbon in May is fantastic as the city is geared up for summer but not yet overwhelmed by the crowds of tourists arriving by cruise ships or for holidays.

 As May is not quite yet the peak season, flights and accommodation will not be fully sold out or pushed to exorbitantly high prices.
 There may not be bargains, but it is an excellent month for last-minute holidays and city breaks.